About

 Holly conducting research on the Isle of Skye, December 2023

-As co-founder of ARC Magazine, a pioneering platform for contemporary Caribbean art, Bynoe has been instrumental in shaping the discourse surrounding Caribbean visual culture.
-She is also co-director of Caribbean Linked, a regional residency program that has fostered over a decade of cross-cultural exchange and professional development for emerging Caribbean artists.
-Additionally, Bynoe co-founded Tilting Axis, a transnational network and annual convening that champions Caribbean perspectives in global arts discourse, advocating for structural change through collaboration, research, and innovative practices.
+As co-founder of ARC Magazine (2010-2017), a pioneering platform for contemporary Caribbean art, she has played a vital role in shaping critical discourse around Caribbean visual culture.
+She also co-directed Caribbean Linked (2012-2025).
+This regional residency program fosters cross-cultural exchange, and co-founded Tilting Axis (2014-present), a transnational network advocating for structural change in the arts through collaboration and research.

-From 2015 to 2020, Bynoe served as Chief Curator at the National Art Gallery of The Bahamas, where she curated major exhibitions that promoted cultural preservation and amplified underrepresented voices in the region.
-In 2020, she joined The Hub Collective Inc., a socially engaged arts nonprofit based in Bequia, St. Vincent and the Grenadines, where she plays a key role in developing its strategies around environmental sustainability, memory, and heritage preservation.
-She is also co-founder of Sour Grass, a curatorial agency dedicated to advancing contemporary Caribbean art through critical discourse, exhibitions, and residencies.
+From 2015 to 2019, Bynoe served as Chief Curator at the National Art Gallery of The Bahamas, where she curated major exhibitions that promoted cultural preservation and amplified the voices of underrepresented artists.
+Since 2020, she has been a core team member of The Hub Collective Inc. in Bequia, leading strategies on environmental sustainability, memory, and heritage.
+She is also the co-founder of Sour Grass, a curatorial agency that advances contemporary Caribbean art through critical discourse and regional partnerships.

 I’m currently engaged in freelance work and open to new collaborations in writing, curatorial projects, and island-based cultural experiments.
 If you're interested in working together or starting a conversation, feel free to reach out via email here; I’d be glad to connect.